mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 This is a simple ERC-20 contract that we can use to mint any number of tokens.
 We'll use this in our tests to simulate PYUSD.

+> [!NOTE]
+> For complex integrations, we can instead use forge's forking functionality to fork a live network, which lets us write our tests against the deployed contract logic and state.

 Let's now commit our `MockPYUSD.sol` contract:

 ```shell